Instant film: Subtractive color films

 Color film is much more complex due to multiple layers of emulsion and dye.
 The negative consists of three emulsion layers sensitive to the primary colors (red, green, and blue) each with a layer of developing dye beneath it of the complementary color (cyan, magenta, and yellow).
 Once light exposed the negative, the reagent is spread between the negative and positive and the developing dye layer migrates though diffusion to the positive surface where it forms the photo.
 Emulsion layers exposed to their respective color block the complementary dye below it, reproducing the original color.
 For example, a photo of a blue sky would expose the blue emulsion, blocking all the yellow dye beneath it and allowing the magenta and cyan dye layers to migrate to the positive to form blue.

 Integral film

 This process is similar to subtractive color instant film with added timing and receiving layers.
 Land's solution was to incorporate an opacifier, which would darken when ejected from the camera, and then become clear to reveal the photograph.
 The film itself integrates all the layers to expose, develop, and fix the photo into a plastic envelope and frame commonly associated with a Polaroid photo.

-There are two kinds of integral instant photographic film: one where the side that is exposed to light, is opposite to that used to view the photograph, and another where the same side is used for exposing the photograph and viewing it, developed by Kodak.
+There are two kinds of integral instant photographic film: one where the side that is exposed to light, is opposite to that used to view the photograph, developed by Kodak, and another where the same side is used for exposing the photograph and viewing it, developed by Polaroid for the SX-70 camera.
 Again to develop the film a pod with a reagent on one side of the film is broken and the contents are spread within the integral film.